 Although Civil Society Organizations (CSOs) are in the frontline of crisis response, they often do not get recognition for the vital work they do.
 Like any other organization, CSOs are not exempt from the effect of the pandemic.
-Their mobility was stifled, and their operation was significantly reduced with the onset of the virus and subsequent movement restrictions imposed by the government.
-During the first wave of the pandemic, nine out of ten Nepali CSOs reported either a halt in the services they provided or a significant reduction in the services they offered in the first month of the nationwide lockdown (K C, Bhandari, & Mahat, 2020a).
+Their mobility was stifled, and their operations were significantly reduced with the onset of the virus and subsequent movement restrictions imposed by the government.
+During the first wave of the pandemic, nine out of ten Nepali CSOs reported either a halt in the services they provided or a significant reduction in the services they offered in the first month of the nationwide lockdown (K C, Bhandari, & Mahat, 2020).
 There is a dearth of studies that document the vital contribution these organizations have and the adversities they face in doing so.
 Most of the existing studies are cross-sectional and often do not capture a longitudinal effect of the pandemic on CSOs.
 Hence, this study aims to document the long-term impact of COVID-19 on CSOs and their response activities.

-While CSOs are often understood as service delivery agents, it is equally important to acknowledge and understand the critical advocacy and watchdog role these organizations play against the state's power and the market.
-Hence, this report also aims to delve deeper into the state of freedom of expression and association in Nepal and how CSOs perceive it.
-NGO federation of Nepal initiated this study to document the impact of the COVID-19 on CSOs, response activities carried out by the organizations, and to explore emerging opportunities for CSOs.
+NGO Federation of Nepal initiated this study to document the impact of the COVID-19 on CSOs, response activities carried out by the organizations, and to explore emerging opportunities for CSOs.
 The study has the following key objectives:

-1.2 Objectives of the study
+Objectives of the study